duckietown/map-utils/README.md

 ## Known bugs & problems

 1. The *density* parameter does not scale well with size.
 It is currently calibrated to a 10x10 map.
 Due to the nature of smaller maps, where variation in density is very limited, any map under 7x7 in dimensions simply ignores any density entered, for the time being.
-2. An invalid map was *once* found to be generated.
-This is to be dealt with at a future date as it is so rare.
-3. Non-intersection signs do not appear on *clear road* maps

 ## Troubleshooting
 This program is in beta, so if you run into any bugs, please [open an issue](https://github.com/duckietown/map-utils/issues)